devotox/ember-cli-utilities/README.md

 * sandbox
 	- run custom code in a sandbox without access to globals you do not specify
 * store
 	- Ember Data Store which allows slugs / offline
+* string-builder
+	- Build strings efficiently
 * translation
 	- fetch translations
 * utils